tomvdbulck/cassandrainitationworkshop/README.md

 	```sh
 	vagrant up
 	```
 	This will start up the vagrant box.
-The first time will take a while as it has to download the OS image, elasticsearch and other dependencies.
+The first time will take a while as it has to download the OS image and other dependencies.

 	Shutting down the vagrant box can be done by typing
 	```sh